Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Now you can train the Agent.
 To get ready for training, you must first drag the `RollerBallBrain` asset to the **RollerAgent** GameObject `Brain` field to change to the learning brain.
-Then, select the Academy GameObject and check the `Control` checkbox for the RollerBallBrain item in the **Broadcast Hub** list.
+Then, select the Academy GameObject and drag the RollerBallBrain item in the **Broadcast Hub** list.
 From there, the process is the same as described in [Training ML-Agents](Training-ML-Agents.md).
 Note that the models will be created in the original ml-agents project folder, `ml-agents/models`.